wxMaxima-developers/wxmaxima/info/wxmaxima.md

 These locales may be not present on the system.
 On Ubuntu/Debian systems they can be generated
 using: `dpkg-reconfigure locales`

+## How can I use symbols for real numbers, natural numbers (ℝ, ℕ), etc.?

+You can find these symbols in the unicode side bar (search for 'double-struck capital').
+But the selected font must also support these symbols.
+If they do not display properly, select another font.

 * * *

 Command-line arguments